 Ogun State commends Nestlé’s efforts

 Ogun State’s Commissioner for Education, Science, and Technology, Professor Abayomi Adelaja Arigbabu, represented by Director of State Schools Sports, Comrade Rotimi Okeleye Olarotimi, praised Nestlé’s commitment to youth empowerment.
 He encouraged the trainees to apply their newfound skills and knowledge: “The skills and training you have acquired in the Nestlé Technical Training Centre is a powerful tool that can shape your future and open doors to new possibilities.
-I implore you to strive for excellence in all your endeavors and make a positive impact in your chosen field.”
+I implore you to strive for excellence in all your endeavours and make a positive impact in your chosen field.”

-Stories from NTTC graduates
+Testimonials from NTTC graduates

 The programme has impacted my career and personal development – Ajasa-Lot